 Camera trapping has rocketed in popularity as a tool for monitoring and as assessment.
 It provides a sound, cost-effective and defensible method of confirming presence, assessing distribution and even estimating abundance.

-As well as more traditional uses such as Badger sett monitoring we are experienced in using cameras for assessing Pine Martens, Wildcats, Water Voles, completing baseline inventories. and applying their use abroad from desert species, to boreal and even tropical forests.
+As well as more traditional uses such as Badger sett monitoring we are experienced in using cameras for assessing Pine Martens, Wildcats, Water Voles, completing baseline inventories, and applying their use abroad.